-- (2) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - e.
+- d.
+If the Gaming Commission does not license an applicant, the gaming Commission: - (1) Shall notify the National Indian Gaming Commission; and - (2) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - e.
 With respect to key employees and primary management officials, the Gaming Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment.

-99-19-15 GRANTING A GAMING LICENSE
+99-22-16 GRANTING A GAMING LICENSE

 - a.
 The Gaming Commission shall develop licensing procedures for all employees of a gaming operation.
 The procedures and standards of 25 CFR §§ 556 and 558, which are incorporated in this Ordinance, apply only to primary management officials and key employees. - b.
-A right to a hearing under section 99-22-15 below shall vest only upon receipt of a license granted under an ordinance approved by the Chairman of the National Indian Gaming Commission. - c.
+A right to a hearing under section 99-22-17 below shall vest only upon receipt of a license granted under an ordinance approved by the Chairman of the National Indian Gaming Commission. - c.
 If, within a thirty (30) day period after the National Indian Gaming Commission receives a background investigation and a determination of eligibility report from the Gaming Commission, the National Indian Gaming Commission notifies the Gaming Commission that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Gaming Commission has provided an application and investigative report to the National Indian Gaming Commission, the Gaming Commission may issue a license to such applicant. - d.
 The Gaming Commission shall provide any additional information requested by the NIGC concerning a key employee or primary management official who is the subject of a report as required under this subsection.
-An NIGC request for additional information shall suspend the thirty-(30) day period established under subsection (c.) above until the NIGC receives the additional information. - e.
+An NIGC request for additional information shall suspend the thirty-(30) day period established under subsection (c.) above until the NIGC receives the additional information.

+e.
 If, within the thirty (30) day period described above, the National Indian Gaming Commission provides the Gaming Commission with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Gaming Commission has provided an application and investigative report to the National Indian Gaming Commission, the Gaming Commission shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
 The Tribal Council and/or Gaming Commission shall make the final decision whether to issue a license to such applicant.

-99-22-16 LICENSE SUSPENSION
+99-22-17 LICENSE SUSPENSION